prevention-icon

 Watch for signs like damaged natural fabrics, cast-off larvae skins, adult beetles around window sills, or small brown or black bugs crawling indoors.

-Can I manage carpet beetles without chemicals?
+Can I get rid of carpet beetles without chemicals?

 Yes, using steam cleaning, vacuuming, and hot water washing can reduce small infestations.
 But for larger or persistent cases, professional carpet beetle control is more effective.

-Final Thoughts: Trust South Australia’s Experts
+Trust South Australia’s Pest Prevention Experts

 Carpet beetles are sneaky and ruinous, but with the right approach, you can protect your home.
 Whether you’re dealing with a mild case of furniture carpet beetles or a full-blown carpet beetle infestation, Allstate Pest Control is here to help.
 Call us today for a free inspection, quote and advice tailored to your home or business.